source-foundry/Slice-docs/content/_index.md

 {{< column >}}
 # Custom font slices from variable design spaces.

-Slice is an open-source, cross-platform GUI app that generates custom fonts from variable fonts.
+Slice is an [open-source](https://github.com/source-foundry/Slice), cross-platform GUI app that generates custom instance fonts from variable fonts.

-TKTKTK

 {{< tip >}}
-This is a tip!
-Learn more about something here.
+Interested in learning more about the `static` and `partial` instance font types that are generated with Slice?
+Check out the [Instances](/docs/instances) docs!
 {{< /tip >}}

 {{< button "docs/" "Read the Docs" >}}{{< button "https://github.com/source-foundry/Slice/releases/latest" "Download" >}}